rahul2983/tab-ai-assistant/tab-ai-assistant/README.md

 - **Automatic Tab Indexing**: Captures and indexes content from your browser tabs automatically
 - **Intelligent Search**: Search through your tabs with natural language queries
 - **AI-Powered Answers**: Get AI-generated answers about the content of your tabs
+- **Tab Summaries**: AI-generated concise summaries of each tab's content
+- **Reading Time Estimates**: Calculate and display estimated reading time for each indexed tab
 - **Keyword Highlighting**: Highlight search terms directly in web pages
 - **Tab Management**: View all indexed tabs and their content
-- **Tab Dashboard**: Comprehensive view of all indexed tabs with filtering and sorting options
+- **Tab Dashboard**: Comprehensive view of all indexed tabs with filtering, sorting, and AI search capabilities

 ## Installation